If you see me in the streets...

 Day 3: Savannah to Tuscaloosa

 We went to several more squares, including Chippewa Square, where the bench that Forest, Forest Gump sat used to sit.
 It, unfortunately, has been replaced by some flowers and a sign.
 Ohhhh, well.
 We also saw the top of the steeple that is seen in the movie.
 We walked by and through the cemetery, and the Mercer House gift shop.
-One lamp later (I hope it’s not haunted) and we’re back at the car and ready to Tally to Tuscaloosa.
+One lamp later (I hope it’s not haunted) and

 It was a long drive, but pretty uneventful, which is what one strives for on the way back from trips.